 What does this mean for you?

 Another difficult to quantify expense is the amount of time your more senior employees dedicate to assisting and mentoring your marketing assistant - you can't put a figure on the quality education your team can provide.
 As the old saying goes, time is money.
-As your more senior employees take the time to mentor the marketing assistant, they have less time to spend on core activities.
+As more senior employees take the time to mentor the marketing assistant, they have less time to spend on core activities.
 This is, of course, a necessary expense – whenever you hire someone new the expectation is that your senior employees will help them succeed and hence repay the business once they are fully trained.

 Also, marketing employees and assistants will develop and learn in different ways – and how quickly they progress is entirely down to how your business operates with regards to training and professional development.
 The more you put in, the more you get out!